mmistakes/made-mistakes-jekyll/_posts/paperfaces/2012-11-07-raquibahasan-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "iPhone man in a suit"
 description: "PaperFaces portrait of @raquibahasan drawn with Paper by 53 on an iPad."
-image: paperfaces-raquibahasan-twitter-lg
+image:
+  feature: paperfaces-raquibahasan-twitter-lg.jpg
   thumb: paperfaces-raquibahasan-twitter-150.jpg
 category: paperfaces
 tags:
 - PaperFaces